RomuloOliveira/template-project/README.md

 template-project
 ================

-A template for any project that you want
+A template for any project that you want.
+Feel free to fork.

+## Contributing

+If you want to contribute, just fork and pull request

-### Structure
+## Structure

 ```